aditya-K2/spellfloat/README.md

 # Usage

-Use the Mapping or Call the Function `SpellFloat()` on the line with misspelled word.
+Use the Mapping or Call the Function `Spellfloat()` on the line with misspelled word.

 If the misspelled word is found in the current line then suggestions for it are displayed else the word under the cursor is taken as input.